BlueberryTech123/twd11-starter/README.md

-## Raycasting Demo
+## Raycasting Starter Code

-A raycasting demo in JavaScript.
-note: yuo can steal this as long as you credit me lol
+Something you can start with so you don't have to do the annoying parts